JESS MCPHERSON

 Arts & Culture Impact

-"I believe wholeheartedly in the ability of the arts and cultural connectedness to create strong and thriving communities, and that starts with cultivating individual relationships in which people feel seen, heard, and valued.
-Over my twenty years in the arts & culture impact sector, here are a handful of the projects that continue to wow me the most."
+I believe wholeheartedly in the ability of the arts and cultural connectedness to create strong and thriving communities, and that starts with cultivating individual relationships in which people feel seen, heard, and valued.
+Over my twenty years in the arts & culture impact sector, here are a handful of more recent change-making projects that continue to excite me the most.
+(Click the logo for more information on these partners.)

 Outreach